MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

    ![PtW1](media/service-publish-to-web/publish_to_web1.png)

-2. Review the content on the dialog, and select **Create embed code** as shown in the following dialog.
+2. Review the dialog content and select **Create embed code**.

    ![PtW2](media/service-publish-to-web/publish_to_web2_ga.png)

-3. Review the warning, shown in the following dialog, and confirm that the data is okay to embed in a public website.
-If so, select **Publish**.
+3. Review the warning, as shown here, and confirm that the data is okay to embed in a public website.
+If it is, select **Publish**.

    ![PtW3](media/service-publish-to-web/publish_to_web3_ga.png)

-4. A dialog appears that provides a link that can be sent in email, embedded in code (such as an iFrame), or that you can paste directly into your web page or blog.
+4. A dialog appears with a link.
+You can send this link in an email, embed it in code such as an iFrame, or paste it directly into a web page or blog.

    ![PtW4](media/service-publish-to-web/publish_to_web4.png)